toofarm/shanecom/_content/posts/how-to-make-a-responsive-sliding-mobile-menu-in-react.js.md

 ## Putting it all together

-Within the Navigation component, we can now ingest our stateful values as props (once again, I'll specify the prop types for the TypeScript compiler):
+Within the Navigation component, we can now ingest our stateful values as props (I'll specify the prop types for the TypeScript compiler):

     type TProps = {
         toggle: boolean;